Did you begin working in a Community Development role before 2011?*

 If you are interested in applying and have any questions, please email firstname.lastname@example.org

-The pilot will run for a time limited period from 14th November 2022 and remain open for a 6-month period until 31st May 2023.
+The pilot will run for a time limited period until 31st December 2023.
 It may be extended for a further period, subject to the evaluation.
 The pilot has been developed, and will be managed by the AIEB, as the recognised professional endorsing body for Community Work, on an all-island basis.